-All assignments and projects must be completed as instructed and submitted on or before the due dates.
+Each course syllabus outlines the assignment policy for that specific course.
+It is the student's responsibility to read, understand, and clarify with the course instructor details of course assignment policies.
+It is the policy of the Program that all assignments and projects must be completed as instructed and submitted on or before the due dates.
+Instructors may have additional and/or specific course assignment policies.
 For assignments not completed as instructed, the course instructor reserves the right to not accept the assignment.
 Late assignments may have point deductions according to the course syllabus.
 For assignments more than 5 days late, the course instructor reserves the right to not accept the assignment.
 If make-up assignments are scheduled, they must be submitted by the dates specified by the course instructor.
 Violation of Assignments policy is subject to the Performance Improvement Plan Policy.